splunk/public-o11y-docs/synthetics/test-config/try-now.rst

     - :strong:`Use cases`
   * - Try now run
     -
-        * add on a new test and you want to check that the steps you added are correct
+        * Add on a new test and you want to check that the steps you added are correct.
-        * edit an existing test and you want to make sure that your changes
+        * Edit an existing test and you want to make sure that your changes.

   * - Persisted run
     -
-        * review run results
+        * Review run results.
-        * execute a test on a schedule
+        * Execute a test on a schedule.